mikerapa/FolderWatcher/README.md

 `func New() Watcher `

-Creates and returns a new instance of a FolderWatcher with all of the default settings.
+Creates and returns a new instance of a FolderWatcher with default settings.

 Input Parameters